gjcourt/parkmate/README.md

 --------

 The idea of this project is to avoid having to pay silly fines simply because we can be forgetful.
 The sole purpose of this sight is to remind you to move your car before you get a ticket.
+The future home of this project will be http://parkmate.us but until the code is deployable it will live in this repo.

 Since there are already a number of ways to keep track of short amounts of time, for say parking meters, the target audience of parkmate is the